-7.13(2)(o) of the WHW FR: right of consent OC: right to be consulted
+7.13(2)(o) of the WHW

-- 1. Within one working day after an oral assessment is administered, the examiner will determine the opinion and issue a written or electronic statement to the student. - 2.
-The examiner will make a decision on the assessment within 14 working days after the day on which it was taken, with the exception of oral assessments as set out in paragraph 1. - 3.
-In the event of force majeure, the examination board may decide to deviate from the periods referred to in paragraphs 1 and 2 of this article. - 4.
+- 1. Within five working days after an oral assessment is administered, the examiner will determine the opinion and issue a written or electronic statement to the student. - 2.
+The examiner will make a decision on the assessment within 15 working days after the day on which it was taken, with the exception of oral assessments as set out in paragraph 1. - 3.
+In the event of force majeure, the Examination Board may decide to deviate from the periods referred to in paragraphs 1 and 2 of this article. - 4.
 The examiner will provide the faculty's administration with the necessary information to register the results in Osiris.
-When publishing the result in Osiris, the student is informed of the possibility of appeal to the Examination Appeals Board (CBE)
+When publishing the result in Osiris, the student is informed of the possibility of appeal to the Examination Appeals Board (CBE).